 Ankle sprains are one of the most common injuries, especially among young athletes.
 A sprain occurs when the ligaments that support the ankle are stretched or torn.
 Although most ankle sprains are minor injuries that can be treated at home, more serious sprains may require medical attention.
 In severe cases, surgery may even be necessary to repair the damaged ligaments.

 Sports injuries are very common, however, they are preventable as long as you take the right steps to protect yourself from injury this fall.
-If you have sustained a sports injury, don't hesitate to seek treatment.
-Dr. Brian Kelly is an orthopaedic surgeon who would be happy to help you relieve your symptoms.
-Whether you've got a sprained ankle or need shoulder surgery, Dr. Brian Kelly and his team of professionals will get you back in the game in no time.
-Schedule your appointment with Dr. Brian Kelly, MD today for comprehensive sports medicine care.
+If you have sustained a sports injury, don't hesitate to seek treatment. is an orthopaedic surgeon who would be happy to help you relieve your symptoms.
+Whether you've got a sprained ankle or need shoulder surgery, Dr. Brian Kelly and his team of professionals will get you back in the game in no time. with today for comprehensive sports medicine care.

 Dr. Brian Kelly, MD. is an orthopaedic surgeon and sports medicine doctor experienced in treating a variety of injuries.
 Dr. Kelly and his expert team of physicians will make sure that you get the treatment you need to get back in the game.
 If you have sustained a sports injury, schedule an appointment at the offices of Dr. Brian Kelly today.